Vale do Aço Regional Airport: History

-Formerly owned and managed by the steel manufacturer Usiminas, in 2012 the administration started to be conducted in partnership with Socicam.
+Formerly owned and managed by the steel manufacturer Usiminas, in 2012 the administration began to be conducted in partnership with Socicam.
 However, in March 2016 the concessionary became temporarily the sole administrator.
-Later, the administration returned to Infraero.
+On August 7, 2020, the State of Minas Gerais signed a contract of operation with Infraero.

-As result of structural problems on the runway, on February 20, 2019, ANAC suspended all operations at Usiminas Airport until the concessionary solves the problems.
+As result of structural problems on the runway, on February 20, 2019, ANAC suspended all operations at the airport, so that the concessionary could solve the problems.
+The airport was reopened on December 1, 2021.

 Airlines and destinations

 Access

-The airport is located 4 km from downtown Ipatinga.
+The airport is located 4 km from downtown Santana do Paraíso and 5 km from Ipatinga.